JJimmyFlynn/jjimmyflynn/README.md

 ## Welcome!

-My name's John, a Software and DevOps engineer from Brooklyn, NY
+My name's John, a Software and Cloud DevOps engineer from Brooklyn, NY

 I'm interested in the operation and architecture of systems at scale.
 Some of my skill areas include: AWS, K8s and containers, CI/CD, IaC, developer tooling, and more